GEOS-DEV/GEOS/src/coreComponents/constitutive/docs/CO2BrineFluid.rst

 .. math::
    \mu_w(P, T) = \mu_{w, sat} (T),

-which is tabulated using internal table as a function of temerature based on steam table data Engineering ToolBox (2004).
+which is tabulated using internal table as a function of temperature based on steam table data Engineering ToolBox (2004).

 Parameters